oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC05 - Listing All Persons

 **Preconditions:** User has the SOCareers open.
-**Guarantees:** A complete list of persons in the user's contacts is displayed.
+**Guarantees:** An unfiltered list of persons in the user's contacts is displayed.
 **MSS:**
 1. User requests to list all persons.
 2. SOCareers displays a list of all persons in the list of people.